Trisoma® - Trigger Point Therapy

 Heat eases the pain

-If you checked off many of these, then you probably have active trigger points.
+If you checked many of these, then you probably have active trigger points.
 Only a medical professional can provide a diagnosis, but a qualified massage therapist may provide relief of myofascial pain.
-If relief is not found, then you may be referred to other modalities, such as chiropractic.
-A Back at Ellwood
+If relief is not found, then you may be referred to other modalities, such as medical, chiropractic, osteopathic or physical therapy.

 Have you ever had a headache, clonus or twitching muscles, after a massage?
 The massage might have felt great, but most probably your therapist activated trigger points on your body.

-Most trigger points can be reduced or extirpated by direct pressure, needling, medical acupuncture, electric stimulation,[7] injections or prolotherapy.
-In trigger point needling, not to be confused with acupuncture, the physician may use a pressure algometer instrument to find the source of the pain (trigger point), and inject carbon dioxide or a solution, which may include dextrose, phenol, analgesic (e.g. lidocaine), corticosteroid (e.g. prednisone), Botox™ or MyoX™, directly into the site.
-Just like acupuncture is becoming more accepted by Western medical insurance, there are clinical trials for trigger point needling due to be released, and some insurance is covering trigger point injections.
-Paul has met one doctor (in Europe) who is talented in treating trigger points with injections, but generally injecting chemicals seems to be analogous to dunking your head into the toilet to wash your face.
+Most trigger points can be reduced or extirpated by: Physical Therapists can initiate treatment of this muscle through the use of myofascial release techniques, trigger point work, the use of spray 'n stretch, moist heat, and instruction in a home exercise program, including stretching and use of heat and cold. electric stimulation,[37] The rising costs of medications and surgery have begun forcing many mainstream universities and hospitals to research Trigger Point Therapy further[8], and since 2005, trigger point injections have been covered by major USA health insurance.
+For trigger point injections, not to be confused with acupuncture, the physician may use a pressure algometer instrument to find the source of the pain (trigger point), and inject carbon dioxide or a solution, which may include dextrose, phenol, analgesic (e.g. lidocaine), corticosteroid (e.g. prednisone), Botox™ or MyoX™, directly into the site.
+Injecting chemicals to treat trigger points seems to be analogous to dunking your head into the toilet to wash your face. try bodywork instead of a pill

-Trigger points arise from several causes, such as acute or chronic muscular overload, direct trauma, poor posture, chilling of a muscle and even emotional stress.
-Once a trigger point has occurred, due to metabolic stasis in the area of the TP, waste products begin to accumulate.
+Trigger points activate from several causes, such as acute or chronic muscular overload due to trauma, overuse, poor posture, chilling of a muscle and even emotional stress.
+Once a trigger point has activated, due to metabolic stasis in the area of the TrP, waste products begin to accumulate.
 These waste products are nerve irritants (bradykinin, serotonin, hyaluronic acid, etc.) which, in turn, produce and perpetuate pain.
 Due to the accumulation of waste products, the blood supply to the area is decreased, resulting in a contracture (tight band) of muscle fibers and ischemia and resultant pain are felt by the patient.[5]
+The pain signals can make the brain decide to turn off the muscle, as in frozen shoulder. relieving trigger points relieves headaches

 Active trigger points frequently refer pain to other areas, sometimes causing an imbroglio of misdiagnoses (such as sciatica and carpal tunnel syndrome and gynecological opinions,) and failure of convention medical treatments (surgery and drugs) to relieve symptoms.
-An example is a trigger point in the piriformis muscle causing sciatic pain, which some doctors may misdiagnose as spine trouble; or arm and neck trigger points which mimic carpal tunnel syndrome.
+An example is a trigger point in the piriformis or gluteal muscles causing sciatic-like pain, which some doctors may misdiagnose as spine trouble; or arm and neck trigger points which mimic carpal tunnel syndrome.
 Why does the pain occur away from the trigger point?
-In very simple terms, it is analogous to peripheral neuropathy, where nerves for the toe wired to the "toe" area of your brain.
-No matter where the 3 foot long "toe" nerve is damaged along its length, when it fires you feel pain in your toe.
+There are different theories: one in very simple terms is analogous to peripheral neuropathy, where nerves for the toe are wired to the "toe" area of your brain, and no matter where the 3 foot long "toe" nerve is affected along its length, pain is felt in the toe.
+Other examples of referred pain are arm pain for heart attacks, "brain freeze" after drinking a cold liquid, scratching your ear to relieve the tickle in your throat and "phantom pain" in an amputated limb.
 Myofascial pain should not be confused with Myofascial Release.

 Trigger Points were first mapped by Dr. Janet G. Travell, President Kennedy's physician, who found that many sufferers of myofascial pain had active points in predictable locations, and by treating these points, the pain would not only cease, but the cessation of the pain reflex would restore muscle function.
 When Senator Kennedy first consulted Dr. Travell in the spring of 1955, for muscle spasms in his left lower back that radiated to his left leg and made walking prohibitive, he was questioning his ability to continue his political career.
 Dr. Travell's “trigger point” therapy proved effective.[10]
 Since then Trigger Point Therapy has been used successfully by doctors and massage therapists on many clients who have suffered under the depredation of chronic myofascial pain with no relief from surgery or drugs.
 [More TrP History] Patient complaints that originate in the musculoskeletal system usually have multiple causes responsible for the total picture,[1b] but Trigger Point Therapy is used for myofascial pain syndromes, which may include headache (tension and migraine), neck, jaw, shoulder, arm, back, leg and various other local or referred symptoms.

-Despite the overwhelming evidence of its effectiveness in 60 years of medical journals,[2] trigger point therapy finds few allies in the mainstream medical community, who find it difficult to admit that a skilled massage therapist may remove myofascial pain as well as a highly trained, and highly paid, physician.
-A variety of drugs from diverse pharmacological classes are in use for migraine prevention.
-Traditionally, they have been discovered by serendipity.[28]
+Despite the overwhelming evidence of its effectiveness in 60 years of medical journals,[2] trigger point therapy finds few allies in the mainstream medical community, who find it difficult to admit that a skilled massage therapist may possibly remove myofascial pain that a highly trained, and highly paid, physician has failed to remove.
+A variety of drugs discovered by serendipity from diverse pharmacological classes are in use for migraine prevention.[28]
 Current trends in migraine prophylaxis include inhibition of cortical hyperexcitability, nociceptive dysmodulation and surgical closure of patent foramen ovale.
+However migraines are often accompanied by trigger points in the suboccipital and/ or rhomboid muscles, and when deactivated, the pain may be reduced or eliminated.

 New Research: